-The really simple answer is that humans run more efficiently because we let gravity do a lot more of the work.
-When we go forward we’re basically putting one foot out and falling forward, then pulling ourselves forward and repeating the process with the other foot.
+The simple answer as to why humans run more efficiently is that we allow gravity to do a lot more of the work.
+Every time we go forward, we are putting one foot out and falling forward, which will result in pulling ourselves forward and then repeating the process with the other foot.

-The other thing that helps us run, just as a sidenote, is the fact that our bodies are really good at not overheating.
-A cheetah for instance can only keep up their vaunted 60 mph run-speed for a very short distance without overheating and exhausting themselves.
-But our ability to have the airflow of our forward motion wick heat away by evaporating sweat off of us is one of nature’s best heat regulation mechanisms, and allows for humans to run for hours on end without stopping, when properly trained.
+Moreover, another factor that helps us run, just a side note, is the fact that our bodies are more resistant to overheating.
+A good comparison for this is the cheetah.
+A cheetah can only keep up their vaunted sixty miles per hour sprint speed for a very short distance without overheating or exhausting themselves.
+It is known that cheetahs are the fastest land animal on the plant.
+However, their running capabilities are only good for short straight bursts and not long-distance run.
+This factor is what made us more efficient to cheetahs, as well as other animals, since our ability to have the airflow of our forward motion draw heat away by evaporating sweat off of our bodies.
+This natural process present in the human body is one of nature’s best heat regulation mechanisms.
+It also allows for humans to run for hours on end without ceasing, especially when properly trained.
+We often see this trait from athletes, mainly marathon runners who can run roughly forty-two kilometers or twenty-six miles without stopping.